 Specify export target

-By default, when you build an application with pack build <my-image>, the image will be saved to a daemon, such as Docker or Podman, and you can view the image using a command such as docker image ls.
+By default, when you build an app with pack build <my-image>, the image will be saved to a daemon, such as Docker or Podman, and you can view the image using a command such as docker image ls.

-However, you could also choose to “publish” the application to an OCI registry, such as Docker Hub or Google Artifact Registry, or even to a local registry, by providing the pack build --publish flag.
+However, you could also choose to “publish” the app to an OCI registry, such as Docker Hub or Google Artifact Registry, or even to a local registry, by providing the pack build --publish flag.

 Or, you could save the image in OCI layout format on disk by prefixing your image name with oci:, as in pack build oci:<my-image>.
 See here for more information about working with layout images.

-FAQ: What am I using the daemon for?
+FAQ: what am I using the daemon for?

 build diagram